CALDISS-AAU/sdsphd20/content/sessions/_index.md

 *Remember to click "Copy to Drive" to create your own copy to work with!*

-**Requirement for Tuesday**: Work on solutions for *either* "unsupervised machine learning with penguins" or "clustering" *and* *either* "supervised machine learning with penguins" or "employee turnover".
+**Requirement for Tuesday:** Work on solutions for *either* "unsupervised machine learning with penguins" or "clustering" *and* *either* "supervised machine learning with penguins" or "employee turnover".